Exponential growth in the rational homology of free loop spaces and in torsion homotopy groups: Introduction

 Conjecture~\ref{Moore} is known to hold in a variety of special cases, including finite $H$-spaces~\cite{Lo,St}, $H$-spaces with finitely generated homology~\cite{CPSS}, odd primary Moore spaces~\cite{N}, torsion-free suspensions~\cite{Se}, and generalized moment-angle complexes~\cite{HST}.

-Moore's Conjecture asserts that hyperbolic spaces have torsion homotopy groups of arbitrarily high order.
-But this says nothing about the rate of growth of the $p$-torsion in the homotopy groups.
-To address this the first author and Wu~\cite{HW} introduced the notion of mod-$p^{r}$ hyperbolicity in analogy with rational hyperbolicity.
+Moore's Conjecture asserts that rationally hyperbolic spaces have torsion homotopy groups of arbitrarily high order.
+But it says nothing about the rate of growth of the $p$-torsion in the homotopy groups.
+To address this the first author and Wu~\cite{HW} introduced the notion of $\mathbb{Z}/p^r$-hyperbolicity in analogy with rational hyperbolicity.